soffes/blog/published/2009-10-18-new-blog-on-github-and-jekyll/new-blog-on-github-and-jekyll.markdown

 ---
-title: New Blog on GitHub and Jekyll
+tags:
+- meta
+- development
-categories: meta development web
+- web
 ---

+# New Blog on GitHub and Jekyll

 So today I moved my blog from [Ruby on Rails](http://rubyonrails.org) on [SliceHost](http://slicehost.com) to [Jekyll][] on [GitHub](http://github.com).
 It only took a two hours to figure it out and move everything over.